Skip to main content

 " I ... didn't know what to say."

-" Don't worry, once everything is clear and before we leave I will tell everyone you are not a carpenter but..."
+" Don't worry, once everything is clear and before we leave, I will tell everyone you are not a carpenter but..."
 She stopped.

-" But??"
+" But?"
 He asked, hoping to hear a few praises.

 "Let me cook dinner now, I will go to her tomorrow again and hopefully have more access."
 She sounded determined.
 I love how serious she is about the mission.
 She is so dedicated to everything she does.
 He nodded.

-That night Kunwar Pratap was in deep sleep when she finally finished her book.
+That night, Kunwar Pratap was in deep sleep when she finally finished her book.
 She was reading the famous tale of " Savitri's quest to Yamlok to bring her husband Satyavan back from death."
 She was inspired by the woman's willpower and hope.
 She needed both now, she had gathered as she stared at his sleeping figure in the flickering light and sighed.

-She was back to Aarti ji's hut the next day and offered help.
+She was back at Aarti ji's hut the next day and offered help.
 The old lady was happy to have her clean the place while she made lunch.
-Ajabde was soon cleaning an adjacent room when she noiselessly opened the drawers and cupboards and searched them.
+Ajabdeh was soon cleaning an adjacent room when she noiselessly opened the drawers and cupboards and searched them.
 One of the cupboards was locked.
 She looked around and found a small pin that could act like a key.
 She opened it up and started searching among the books.
 A map, three letters and a pouch were found.
 These were enough as she tugged them carefully in her dupatta and said to the lady rather sadly.

-" I just remembered he will be back early Kakisa, I need to go."
+" I just remembered he will be back early, Kakisa.
+I need to go."

-She ran as fast as she could, to her hut and she stood breathless as he rushed in from the backyard.
+She ran as fast as she could to her hut, and she stood breathless as he rushed in from the backyard.
 He was practising his sword from the look of things.
 His face was worried as he walked up to her.

 " Ajab..."